 I’ve always felt learning a foreign language is important.

 My high school offerings were only Spanish and French.
 My parents encouraged me to take Spanish since they thought it would be more useful.
-I took three years, but in college, I maxed out the program and also took the maximum courses offered in French and German.
-I really wish I had become a linguist but I had few role models and no one I knew was into that.
+I took three years in high school, but in college, I maxed out the foreign language programs and also took the maximum courses offered in French and German.
+I really wish I had become a linguist but I had little counseling and didn’t really know that was a possibility.

-While I am not fluent, I can get by with childish conversations in French, German, and Spanish.
+While I am not fluent, I can get by with small conversations in French, German, and Spanish.
 I can read it ok, so that’s good when we travel.
 I can break down and pronounce Italian.
+Portuguese is harder!

 It’s totally true that if you learn one language, it’s easier to learn others.